ItsCR24/CR24_Packs/README.md

 # CR24 Packs
-Repository for all of my Minecraft Resource Packs!
+Repository for all my Minecraft Packs!

-This site is currently in Development!
+This site is currently in Development..